IsmaelKP2/sfx-tf-demo/README.md

 ## Introduction

 This is a collection of Terraform Modules which can be used to deploy a test environment into a new AWS VPC.
-The purpose is to enable the user to deploy some typical AWS resources, and at the same time, deploy Splunk IMT and APM to monitor the deployed resources.
+The purpose is to enable the user to deploy some typical AWS resources, and at the same time, deploy Splunk Infrastructure Monitoring and Splunk Application Performance Monitoring to monitor the deployed resources.
 The aim is to provide fully configured working examples to supplement the Splunk documentation, and accelerate adoption time.

 ## Requirements

 To use this repo, you need an active AWS account.
-Where possible resources that qualify for the free tier are used by default to enable deployment to trial accounts with minimal costs.
+Where possible resources that qualify for the free tier are used by default to enable deployment to AWS trial accounts with minimal costs.

 You will also need a Splunk Infrastructure Monitoring Account.
 Some modules leverage the Splunk APM features so ideally you will also have APM enabled on your Splunk environment.
-Note if you using a Trial Account, APM is not typically enabled.
+Note if you are using a Splunk Trial Account, APM is not typically enabled.

-Optionally a Splunk On-Call account with an active integration with Splunk IM/APM so that the full alerting flow can be tested.
+Optionally a Splunk On-Call account with an active integration with Splunk IM/APM so that the full alerting flow can also be tested.

 ## Setup